Luxembourg corridor into the US

 • Multi-brand portfolio presentation, common in family-office structures, confuses category placement.
 The buyer cannot decide which brand they are actually evaluating.

 • Private-market credentials and fund-pedigree signals do not convert to commercial authority.
-The American buyer is not a limited partner and does not read the cues.
+The American buyer is not a limited partner and does not evaluate the cues.

-• Pricing posture inherited from fund administration reads as negotiable.
+• How the price is presented inherited from fund administration lands as negotiable.
 Ranges, fee-structure language, and tiered-service framing cue the buyer to anchor low and push harder on terms.

-• Founder and executive bios built around board seats, trustee roles, and structured-finance credentials read as administrative rather than operational against US peer comparison.
+• Founder and executive bios built around board seats, trustee roles, and structured-finance credentials land as administrative rather than operational against US peer comparison.

 The underlying business is real.
-The commercial surface is wearing the wrong suit for the room.
+The website, deck, and sales material is wearing the wrong suit for the room.
 The fix is architectural, not cosmetic.

 How engagements start